calmdw/calmdw.github.io/_pages/about.md

 My work focuses on **robot learning** and **robotic manipulation**, recently using reinforcement learning (RL) to achieve **generalizable** and **high-precision robotic assembly** with **Isaac Lab(Isaac Sim)**—my favorite framework and simulator at the moment.

-Currently, I'm exploring the best way to combine classical robotic control and learning-based methods to achieve 0.2mm precision peg-in-hole assembly while keeping strong pose generalization ability.
+Currently, I'm exploring the best way to combine classical robotic control and learning-based methods to achieve 0.2mm tolerance peg-in-hole assembly while keeping strong pose generalization ability.

 Feel free to reach out for a small chat on:
 - Reinforcement Learning